Population Genomics Directed Dissection of Bacterial Pathogens

 The Rising Cousins: Non-tuberculous Mycobacteria (NTM)

-What are the ecological and evolutionary driving factors underlying the recent expansion of NTMs?
+What ecological and evolutionary factors drive the recent expansion of NTMs?

 a scanning image of a human cell